 With all the information out there, it's very easy to get lost and start focusing on things that don't matter much.
-So if you are just starting out marketing your website, here's a quick beginner's guide to SEO in 2018.
+So if you are just starting out marketing your website, here's a quick beginner's guide to SEO.

 Search engine optimization (SEO) is the practice of getting your website placed as high as possible in search engine results, also known as “page rank.”

 There are some definite steps you can take to do this, but there's also an awful lot of FUD and radio static out there when you start searching for SEO information.